Italian businesses frequently carry out their activity through corporate structures.

 Losses may be carried forward without time limitation to offset the corporate tax base in subsequent tax years; no carry back is allowed.
 In particular, losses incurred in a tax year can offset the corporate tax base of subsequent tax years up to 80% of the latter amount.
 This limitation does not apply to losses incurred by a company during the first three years of activity.
 In both cases, no time limitation applies.

 However, the right of the company to carry forward losses is excluded in certain circumstances, such as:

 The above loss carry-forward exclusions may be avoided by obtaining a specific ruling confirming the absence of any abuse of law.

-Subject to certain minor exceptions, the deductibility of interest, whether relating to intercompany financing or not, is subject to a specific deduction barrier.
+Subject to certain minor exceptions, the deductibility of interest – whether relating to intercompany financing or not – is subject to a specific deduction barrier.
 In particular, interest payable in excess of interest receivable is deductible up to 30% of the company’s tax-relevant EBITDA.

 Interest expenses that exceed such barrier in a tax year may be carried forward and deducted in subsequent tax years (up to the amount of the 30% tax-relevant EBITDA that exceeds the net interest expenses of those subsequent years), or, if the company is part of a fiscal unity, used by other entities of the fiscal unity.
 Any excess of the 30% EBITDA over net interest expenses may be carried forward in the following five tax years or, if the company is part of a fiscal unity, may be used by other companies of the fiscal unity.
-Also interest income that exceeds interest expenses in a tax year may be carried forward to offset interest expenses of subsequent tax periods.
+Moreover, interest income that exceeds interest expenses in a tax year may be carried forward to offset the interest expenses of subsequent tax periods.